 What Allied Health Careers are in Demand?
 Consider These Nine!

 Medical technicians are responsible for performing medical laboratory tests in order to support physicians in diagnoses.
 However, beyond simply being a career where you get to help people, this field also has great job opportunities!
 The medical technician profession is expected to grow by 14 percent between 2016 and 2026, which is twice the national average for all other jobs.
 Plus, the 2018 median pay for all med techs was $52,330.

 Similar to medical technicians, MRI technicians play an integral role in the healthcare process.
 By operating MRI machines, MRI techs provide physicians with the images that they need to make informed decisions and diagnoses regarding patient health.
 Of course, there is a lot to love about the MRI technician profession.
 Yet, one thing worth mentioning is the 13 percent growth rate anticipated between 2016 and 2026.
-Between that and the median salary of $58,960 per year, there is no bad reason to explore this career option!
+Between that and the median salary of $71,670 per year, there is no reason to not explore this career option!